 The reason this works is the gradual changes help your baby begin to get used to a new schedule without handing them a big, abrupt change all at once—the latter could lead to a majorly overtired baby, complete with night wakings and nap disruptions.

-“For the smoothest transition,” Johnson says, “start at least 3-4 days before the time changes and shift your toddler’s schedule starting with nap time by 15 minutes.”
-You must shift everything, she emphasizes—meals and sleep periods.
+- You must shift everything—meals and sleep periods.
 “It’s important not to just move bedtime–that can make a mess,” Johnson tells us.
 And, that’s the last thing any of us want, right?

-If your baby is normally up at 5am you can expect a closer to 6am wake-up call after the time change, which will also shift bedtime an hour later.
+If your baby is normally up at 5 a.m. you can expect a closer to 4 a.m. wake-up call after the time change, which will also shift bedtime an hour earlier.
 Keep a close eye on naps and bedtimes to ensure that the overtiredness doesn’t lead to even more disruptions and early wakings.
 “See if your baby or toddler will take an extra catnap during the day to take the edge off of the over-tiredness and get her back on track at bedtime,” suggests Johnson.

 “This might sound like a ton of work,” Johnson says, “but in our experience, it’s so much more palatable than not doing anything and continue having her wake way too early.”